dask/dask/CONTRIBUTING.md

 Dask is a community maintained project.
 We welcome contributions in the form of bug reports, documentation, code, design proposals, and more.

-For more information on how to contribute see https://docs.dask.org/en/latest/develop.html.
+For general information on how to contribute see https://docs.dask.org/en/latest/develop.html.